Heather McGregor

 BA (Acadia), MA (OISE/University of Toronto), PhD (University of British Columbia)

-Dr. Heather McGregor is an Assistant Professor in the Faculty of Education, Queen’s University.
-Through her research and scholarly activities, she is active in the fields of Arctic and Indigenous education, historical thinking and historical consciousness in history education, and most recently, environmental and climate change education.
+Dr. Heather McGregor is an Associate Professor in the Faculty of Education, Queen’s University.
+Through her research and scholarly activities, she is active in the fields of environmental education, climate justice education, Arctic and Indigenous education, historical thinking and historical consciousness in history education, and most recently, environmental and climate change education.
 Whatever her focus, Dr. McGregor maintains a commitment to, and curiosity about, decolonizing approaches to teaching, learning and research.

-In 2021, Dr. McGregor received a SSHRC Insight Development Grant (2021-2023) for her project entitled Social Studies & History Education in the Anthropocene.
-This project seeks to develop a theoretical framework, pedagogical approaches, lesson plans, and learning outcomes for teaching history in ways that are responsive to environmental crisis and relations with the more-than-human world.
-Her goal is to grow the project into a Canada-wide network of social studies and history educators who seek to bring an ecological focus into their teaching, and environmental educators who would like to enhance their social studies skillsets.
+Dr. McGregor held a SSHRC Insight Development Grant (2021-2023) for her project entitled Social Studies & History Education in the Anthropocene.
+This project sought to develop a theoretical framework, pedagogical approaches, lesson plans, and learning outcomes for teaching history in ways that are responsive to environmental crisis and relations with the more-than-human world.
 Check out her work on the SSHEAN website.

-Listen to Heather talk about her recent research on the podcast FookNConversation.
+Listen to Heather talk about this research on the podcast FookNConversation.

 Research Interests